Sigmmma/c20/src/content/h1/tools/ghostbuster/readme.md

 ```

 # Caveats
 Due to rounding errors and the nature of how phantom BSP are detected, the script may report and "fix" a large number of false positives or miss some phantom BSP.
-This is not usually detrimental to the map, but it has been reported to cause a collision error in one case.
+This may cause collision holes where items fall through the map in the affected area.

-Using Ghostbuster should be a tool of last resort, and phantom BSP can usually be cleared up by adjusting nearby geometry and fixing nearly coplanar faces indicated in the [WRL file][wrl].
+Always attempt to fix phantom BSP firstly by resolving any nearly coplanar faces indicated in the [WRL error geometry file][wrl], and secondly by using [phantom_tool][] if that's not working.

 [get-python]: https://www.python.org/